tuck1s/3d-sudoku/README.md

 ## Rust

 In late 2024, ChatGPT helped me translate the code into Rust.
-However, this gave only a small speedup compared to pypy, probably because I was fighting against the borrow-checker and didn't apply the right optimizations.
+However, this gave about a ~2.5x compared to pypy, probably because I was fighting against the borrow-checker and didn't apply the right optimizations.
 The Rust version still used hash-based sets rather than bitmasks.

 ## C++